DarkFlyper/OLD-Recon-Bolt/README.md

 I've created a Discord server for this app!
 Feel free to [join the server](https://discord.gg/bwENMNRqNa) if you'd like to discuss it :)

-## TestFlight
+## Download (TestFlight)

 I've uploaded a build of the app to Apple and they approved it for beta testing!
-[Here's the link](https://testflight.apple.com/join/M1e2dgxj) to join the beta :)
+[Here's the link](https://testflight.apple.com/join/M1e2dgxj) to join the beta.

-Please note that the app currently **only supports iOS 15**, but you should be on the latest version of iOS anyway—iOS 15 supports all the same devices as iOS 14 and iOS 13 did.
+Please note that the app currently **only supports iOS 15+**, but you should be on the latest version of iOS anyway—iOS 15 supports all the same devices as iOS 14 and iOS 13 did.

 ## Screenshots